antofic/GraphCodable/Docs/UserGuide.md

 The `init( from:... )` method clearly shows that **values are removed from the decoder as they are decoded**.

 ### Reference types
-#### No duplication of the same object
+#### Identity

 Up to now the behavior of GraphCodable is similar to that of Codable.
 That changes with reference types.
-The same example with a reference type will show how GraphCodable don't duplicate the same reference.
+GraphCodable uses the ObjectIdentifier of each reference type as its identity.
+If, while encoding, it encounters a reference type that it has already encoded, instead of encoding it normally, it simply encode a token that identifies it.
+This way reference types are not duplicated.
 Codable duplicates it.

+See the next example:
 ```swift
 import Foundation
 import GraphCodable